btiac1129/btiac1129.github.io/_posts/2020-06-14-Programmers-Coding-Test-Level1 49-4.md.md

 ### lambda 함수

-Small anonymous functions can be created with the la
+**Small anonymous functions** can be created with the lambda keyword.
+This function returns the sum of its two arguments: `lambda a, b: a+b`.
+Lambda functons can be used wherever function objects are required.
+They

 ### map 함수
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDUxMzgzMywtOTAwMDMwMTA3LC0xOT
+eyJoaXN0b3J5IjpbLTE5MDc1MjY1ODQsLTkwMDAzMDEwNywtMT
-A2MzkwODk1XX0=
+kwNjM5MDg5NV19
 -->